 One of the top-of-the-line helmets from Giro, made for trail riders who want all the features and to look good while shredding up the trails.

 The Giro Montaro MIPS helmet is the more pricey lid of the lot.
-It has better ventilation (Roc Loc Air framework), is slightly lighter, and has few more features such as an inbuilt camera mount and goggle integration.
+It has better ventilation (featuring the Roc Loc Air framework), and is slightly lighter weight.
+The Montaro also has few more features, such as an inbuilt camera mount and goggle integration.
+It also has an adjustable visor which can be easily adjusted with one hand while riding.

 The Montaro features MIPS to protect your brain from damage from angled or rotational crashes.
 The design of the helmet is made to be durable, and having the bottom edge of the shell wrap underneath to reduce wear helps this considerably.
 This also gives it a very nice, professional look.